DBCDK/fbs-cms-adapter/README.md

 - Anonymous tokens for requests that do not include a Patron ID: `Authorization: Bearer {ANONYMOUS_TOKEN}`
-- Authenticated tokens for requests that includes a Patron ID: `Authorization: Bearer {AUTHENTICATED_TOKEN}` The tokens are aquired through login.bib.dk
+- Authenticated tokens for requests that includes a Patron ID: `Authorization: Bearer {AUTHENTICATED_TOKEN}`

+The tokens are aquired through login.bib.dk

 ## Request parameters

 The above requirements gives the following request syntax:

 A request to FBS CMS API, consists of a Header with a X-session token, a host and a path:

 `curl -H "X-session: {SESSION_TOKEN}" "{FBS_HOST}/{PATH}"`

 When using the adapter, the header should be replaced with a DÅP token and FBS_HOST should be replaced with the adapter host:

 `curl -H "Authorization: Bearer {TOKEN}" "{ADAPTER_HOST}/{PATH}"`

-If the path contains an agencyid parameter and/or a patronid parameter theese should be filled out with the strings `agencyid` and `patronid`
+If the path contains an agencyid parameter and/or a patronid parameter theese should be filled out with the strings `agencyid` and `patronid`:

 `/external/v1/{agencyid}/patrons/{patronid}/reservations/v2` becomes `/external/v1/agencyid/patrons/patronid/reservations/v2`